Archaeologies of Landscape in the Americas Series

-This publications series explores the dynamic interactions and creations of place and space in human societies.
+The Archaeologies of Landscape in the Americas Series explores the dynamic interactions and creations of place and space in human societies.
 Incorporating diverse approaches of landscape archaeology and investigating prehistoric, historic, and modern societies, the series includes case studies from North America, Mesoamerica, and South America.
 Although these works principally focus on prehistoric and historic sites, current and recent archaeological studies examining the material traces of modern landscapes will also be considered for publication.

 The Latin American region has become an increasingly powerful economic force in the international marketplace, leading several prominent business publications to christen the 2010s as the “Latin American Decade.”
 While the impact of this newfound economic power is still yet to be determined, it is clear that this region is undergoing a major shift in global financial influence.
-The Cambio Series seeks to foster professional publications that explore the critical connections among economics, twenty-first century industry, and the societal influences that impact and shape the Latin American business environments today.
+The Cambio Series seeks to foster professional publications that explore the critical connections among economics, twenty-first-century industry, and the societal influences that impact and shape the Latin American business environments today.

 The Histories of the American Frontier Series, initiated by Ray Allen Billington, has been shaping the course of western and frontier history for nearly forty years.
 These volumes have served both to synthesize existing historiography and to set new directions for future scholarship.
-The Journal of American History has called the Histories of the American Frontier Series “an outstanding contribution to American frontier history,” and no other series comes close to matching its extraordinary importance to its field over so many years.
+The Journal of American History has called the series “an outstanding contribution to American frontier history,” and no other series comes close to matching its extraordinary importance to its field over so many years.
 As we look ahead to new books, the series will continue to support the best original work on frontier and western regional history and will remain a source of outstanding volumes for scholars and students alike.